University of Technology Sydney

 Questions will be graded based on:

-• Understanding of the critical elements involved in developing and managing a personal financial plan
+• Identification of the critical elements involved in developing and managing a personal financial plan

-• Understanding of the ethical, regulatory and legal environments in which personal wealth is managed
+• Identification of the ethical, regulatory and legal environments in which personal wealth is managed

-• Ability to evaluate the impact that the ethical, regulatory and legal environments have on the financial planning process
+• Evaluation of the impact of ethical, regulatory and legal constraints on the financial planning process

 Students who do not complete a quiz will have the weighting of that assessment task added to the final examination conditional on the students submitting, receiving approval and complying with the requirements of special consideration in accordance with the UTS rules.
 If the composite mark for the final exam is more than 50 percent and the student is in the final subject of their degree, the UTS rules on borderline result (range of 45-49, inclusive) shall apply whereby students will be allowed to undertake a supplementary final examination.
 Where a student completes and passes a supplementary examination, the maximum mark awarded for the subject will be 50 Pass.